 You will undertake a special study of a particular field of your choice under the direction of the leader of your pathway, which will typically require attendance at an appropriate series of lectures or tutorials as well as independent reading and research.
-Topics for study might include: vocalists in the Baroque era; topics in music analysis; or topics in critical musicology.
+Topics for study might include: programming for electroacoustics; a composer study; topics in music analysis; or topics in critical musicology.

 Assessment: Written assignment